SamMorrow147/ClubhausAi/RFP_PIVOT_IMPLEMENTATION.md

 ### Scenario 1: Basic Project Description
-**User**: "I want an ice cream cone logo thingy" **Bot**: "Sounds like a great starting point!
-If you'd like, I can help you walk through a quick RFP to get your goals, budget, and style preferences organized.
-That way, our team can hit the ground running with ideas tailored to your brand.
-Want to go through that together now?"
+**User**: "I want an ice cream cone logo thingy" **Bot**: "Got it — want to walk through a few quick questions so we can get the right info over to the design team?
+No pressure — just takes a minute."

 ### Scenario 2: User Agrees
 **User**: "Yes, that sounds good"
-**Bot**: "Awesome.
-Let's start with a few quick questions to get the ball rolling.
-First up: What's the name of your business?"
+**Bot**: "Great!
+What's the name of your business?"

 ### Scenario 3: User Declines
 **User**: "Not right now"